sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 ### Differential expression
 - Consult the Glossary or additional sources for help
+- Which biological question(s) do you want to answer with differential expression?
+- Are you interested in comparing all cells or using a specific cluster?
+- If you are interested in a particular cluster, which cluster, why?
 - Which clustering resolution would you run your differential expression?
 - Which test did you choose for differential expression?
 - What parameters did you set for computing differential expression?
 Justify each one